LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

    (Sender, This, Self, Goal)

-The debugger is evoked whenever and the spy point goal and the specified execution context subsumes the goal currently being executed and its execution context.
+The debugger is evoked whenever the spy point goal and the specified execution context subsumes the goal currently being executed and its execution context.
 The user may establish any number of context spy points as necessary.
 For example, in order to call the debugger whenever a